Dehydrating Canned and Frozen Food for DIY Backpacking Meals

 • Finally, you’ll end the process by dehydrating the vegetables as you would anything else and adding them to meals as you see fit.

 I fully recognize cooking isn’t everyone’s forte, and some would prefer to just take leftover slices of cheese pizza up the mountain than cook dinner.
-I also won’t be the first guy to argue that grabbing a few packaged meals off of the shelf is easy and cuts back on the amount of planning needed for a trip; however, I’d also argue that the simplicity and versatility offered by dehydrating already cooked meals make the process much more appealing to a lot of folks.
+I also won’t be the first guy to argue that grabbing a few packaged meals off the shelf is easy and cuts back on the amount of planning needed for a trip; however, I’d also argue that the simplicity and versatility offered by dehydrating already cooked meals make the process much more appealing to a lot of folks.
 Bon appetite!

 920x260-1